 The Y is committed to keeping class and lesson sizes small so swimmers get the expert, personal attention they need to succeed.
 Review these tips for what to expect, what to wear and what to bring to YMCA Swim Lessons:

 To ensure the health and safety of our participants and staff, we have made updates to some of our procedures.
 Please review the following information so you can be best prepared when you arrive for lessons!

 - Masks are not required for those that are fully vaccinated and strongly encouraged for those that are unvaccinated.
 Face coverings are required for children ages 5-11.
-Masks and face coverings should be worn until class begins in the water and put it back on immediately after class ends.
+Masks and face coverings should be worn until class begins in the water and put back on immediately after class ends.
 Masks and face coverings should not be worn while in the pool or on the splash pad.
 Face coverings are required for children ages 5-11 waiting or observing swim lessons.

 - We strongly encourage all participants to come dressed and ready to swim when you arrive at the Y. This helps keep the locker rooms open for after-lesson showers.

 - We encourage only one adult per family accompany kids to lessons.
 Space will be limited and deck seating may not be available.